zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

 --pseudogene FLOAT
 -------------------------
-A coding region in the genome is assigned as a pseudogene, if its size is shorter than other orthologous genes by a certain proportion.
+A coding region in the genome is assigned as a pseudogene if its length is shorter than other orthologous genes by a certain proportion.

-By default, PEPPA sets --pseudogene 0.8, therefore any gene that is >=80% of the representative gene will be assign as an "intact" gene, otherwise a "pseudogene".
+By default, PEPPA sets --pseudogene 0.8, therefore any gene that is >=80% of the representative gene will be assigned as an "intact" gene, otherwise a "pseudogene".

-See `Parameters <parameters.rst>`_ for descriptions of other paramters implemented in PEPPA.
+See `Parameters <parameters.rst>`_ for descriptions of other parameters implemented in PEPPA.

 --orthology <nj,ml,sbh>
 -------------------------
 Three algorithms for separating paralogous genes from orthologous genes.

 * sbh: Single BLAST hit.
-Paralogous genes will be determined by their greater distances to the representative genes.
+Paralogous genes will be determined by having greater distances to the representative genes than orthologs.
 Least accurate (comparable to MCL used by many other pan-genome pipelines), and is the most efficient in both run time and storage space.
 * nj: [Default] Neighbor-joining algorithm (based on RapidNJ).
-Quick and scalable to 1,000's of genomes.
+Quick and scalable to 1,000s of genomes.
 However, it might be less accurate than a maximum-likelihood algorithm.
 * ml: Maximum-likelihood algorithm (based on FastTree).
 The most accurate algorithm.
-Still fast for 10's of genomes but is not suggested for > 100 genomes.
+Still fast for 10s of genomes but is not suggested for > 100 genomes.

 --genes FILENAME,FILENAME
 -------------------------